joemaidman/bank-tech-test/README.md

 As a customer
 So that I can analyse the activity on my account
-I want the statement to show the date and amount of the transactions and my resulting account balance
+I want the statement to show the date of transactions

+As a customer
+So that I can analyse the activity on my account
+I want the statement to show whether the transaction was a credit or debit

+As a customer
+So that I can analyse the activity on my account
+I want the statement to show a cumulative account balance
 ```

 **Edge cases**